 Patients who are in the early stages for mesothelioma are normally eligible for life-saving surgeries.
 However, if they are diagnosed at a later stage, doctors may not recommend surgery.
 This conversely applies to patients to whom surgery would do more damage than good.

 Other Staging Systems for Mesothelioma

-The Brigham System was developed by Dr. David Sugarbaker and gets its name from Brigham and Women’s Hospital.
+The Brigham System was developed by Dr. David Sugarbaker, who passed away in 2018, and gets its name from Brigham and Women’s Hospital.
 This system is similar to the TNM system but is used specifically to determine if surgery is an option.
 Therefore, staging guidelines under this system may be more liberal.